 - Select an existing database that will be used as a destination, or enter a name for a new database that will be created during a restore job

 - Select a local folder that will be used as a storage for copied backups and undo files

-The next step of the wizard allows the user to schedule the log shipping jobs.
-Both backup and restore jobs can be scheduled by clicking on the schedule button in an appropriate field
+- Under the Schedule area, both backup and restore jobs can be scheduled by clicking on the schedule browse button in an appropriate field:

-In the Schedule wizard for both backup and restore jobs, the user needs to specify when, and how often will a job occur (frequency), as well as chose a job duration (validity period).
-After the schedule parameters have been set, click on the Create button to finalize the schedule(s) and go back to the previous screen
+In the Schedule wizard for both backup and restore jobs, the user needs to specify when, and how often will a job occur (frequency), as well as choose a job duration (validity period).
+Under the Summary section, the info about chosen schedule parameters is presented.
+The next step is to click on the OK button to finalize the schedule(s) and go back to the previous screen:

-To complete the wizard, simply click on the Next button, and wait for the schedules to be submitted or executed
+To complete the wizard, simply click on the OK button, and wait for the schedules to be submitted or executed